A.J. Dillon Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Over his three career matchups against them, Dillon has averaged 29.3 rushing yards per game versus the Vikings, 18.2 fewer than his over/under in Sunday's game.
+- Against the Vikings, Dillon's 29.3 rushing yards per game over his three career matchups are 18.2 fewer than his over/under in Sunday's game.

-- Conceding 130.5 rushing yards per game, the Vikings have the 28th-ranked run defense in the NFL.
+- The Vikings give up 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- The Vikings have allowed 13 rushing touchdowns, 16th in the NFL.
+- Dillon and the Packers will face off against the NFL's 16th-ranked defense in terms of rushing touchdowns allowed (13).

 Recent Performances

-- Last week against the Browns, Dillon racked up 41 yards on nine carries (averaging 4.6 yards per carry).
+- Last week against the Browns, Dillon racked up 41 yards on nine carries (averaging 4.6 yards per attempt).

-- Dillon has 134 yards on 31 carries (44.7 ypg) with one rushing touchdown during his last three games.
+- Dillon has 134 yards on 31 carries (44.7 ypg) with one rushing touchdown in his last three games.

 Dillon's Green Bay Teammates